davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 Tongans stopping to offer us a ride, looking quite baffled when we were content to walk on.
 An additional rum bottle acquired, lunch and we trekked it back.

+image[RainBucket, tonga_3, Excellent drinking water collected.
+One bucket at a time.]

+image[SweepingViews, tonga_3, Just one of many beautiful views walking to town.]

+image[Tapana_LongRow, tonga_3, After our walk it was a bit of a long row back to the anchorage.
+Good thing Dave has become a bit of an expert rower.]

 Sunday the 23rd through Wednesday September 26

 We were so content at this anchorage we stayed a few more days.. doing some